The Last Drive-in with Joe Bob Briggs: Production

 On January 19, 2022, Shudder announced that Briggs and Darcy would be returning to celebrate Valentine's Day with a special titled "Joe Bob's Heartbreak Trailer Park" premiering on February 11.
 During the special, Briggs and Darcy hosted Black Roses (1988) alongside The Boulet Brothers, and Frakenhooker with guests Frank Henenlotter and James Lorinz.
 Then, on March 16, Shudder reported that the fourth season of The Last Drive-in with Joe Bob Briggs would premiere on April 29, celebrating their 100th movie on the platform.
 This season premiere featured Briggs and Darcy hosting their 100th film, Night of the Living Dead (1968), with guest host Svengoolie, as well as the first movie that Briggs ever reviewed on his column, Antropophagus, with guest mail girl Honey Michelle Gregory.
 Later, on June 30, Shudder green-lit a fifth season of the series along with additional holiday themed specials.
-This was followed by an announcement on August 12 that the next holiday special, "Joe Bob’s Haunted Halloween Hangout," would be held on October 21.
+This was followed by an announcement on August 12 that the next holiday special, "Joe Bob's Haunted Halloween Hangout," would be held on October 21.
 That night, Briggs and Darcy were joined by Cassandra Peterson for Elvira's Haunted Hills, as well as Jill Schoelen for Popcorn (1991).
 On November 17, it was revealed the Briggs and Darcy would be returning for a Christmas special titled "Joe Bob's Ghoultide Get-Together" on December 16.

+On February 10, 2023, they aired Joe Bob's Vicious Vegas Valentine where the winners from one of the auctions from Ghoultide Get-Together were married on the show.
+Before the start of Season 5 it was announced that this season would be split up into two parts.
+Week 1-5 airing from April 21 to May 19 and Week 6-10 from June 23 to July 21.
+On June 15 there was an announcement made that The Last Drive-In would be hosting the premiere episode of The Walking Dead: Dead City the following Sunday, June 18.
+On September 1 it was announced that there would be 5 specials that would air from then until Halloween.
+The specials will be the 2021 Mahoning Jamboree special on September 8 (Only Night of the Demons was shown during this special, part 2 with Torso will be released later due to movie licensing rights issues), the Daryl Dixon series premiere special on September 15, a live episode from the 2023 Las Vegas Jamboree on October 7, Fearfest Takeover on AMC special featuring Halloween (1978) for its 45th anniversary on October 10 and lastly Joe Bob's Helloween which will air on October 20.